-1. Introduction
+5. Introduction

-1.1 Following notification that Councillor Maddison wishes to be known as a member of the Independent Group, this has resulted in changes to the political make-up of the Council.
-There are now 18 members of the Conservative Group, 15 members of the Liberal Democrat Group, and 3 members of the Independent Group.
+5.1.
+Following notification that Councillor Hutchings wishes to be known as an Independent Councillor, this has resulted in changes to the political make-up of the Council.
+There are now 17 members of the Conservative Group, 15 members of the Liberal Democrat Group, 3 members of the Independent Group and 1 Independent ungrouped Councillor (Councillor Hutchings).
 The political balance is now:

-Conservative Group 18 seats = 50%
+Conservative Group 17 seats = 47.22%